 No one can explain why you’re a great company like your existing employees.
-In fact, an employee’s voice is seen as three times more trustworthy than the CEO’s when it comes to showcasing what a company is like to work for.
+An employee’s voice is seen as three times more trustworthy than the CEO’s when it comes to showcasing what a company is like to work for.

-Luckily, there are a number of ways you can encourage your team to get involved.
+Luckily, there are many ways you can encourage your team to get involved.
 Why not consider making them your brand ambassadors by creating employee case studies for the company’s website, asking them to blog about their experiences, or producing relevant content which they can share with their own networks?

 Get creative with video

-In a crowded marketplace, creativity can be key to cutting through the noise – and video has been proven to be one of the most effective content formats for reaching the right audiences.
+In a crowded marketplace, creativity can be critical to cutting through the noise – and video has been proven to be one of the most useful content formats for reaching the right audiences.